 When you rent a pop up RV, rain will be your enemy.
-The sides of the camper get wet (and uncomfortable) and when it dries, you might smell mildew.
+The sides of the camper get wet, and when it dries, you might smell mildew.

 However, you can find them cheaper or more expensive depending on the rental location, time of year, model, and age of the RV.
-Some people allow you to rent their pop up tent trailers for under $50 a night!
+Some people even allow you to rent their pop up tent trailers for under $50 per night!

-And if you rent long-term (a month or more) you can often get even lower rates.
+And if you rent long-term (a month or more) you can often get even lower rates from the RV owners.